mohitpai/journey-optimizer.en/help/using/in-app/design-in-app.md

 ## Content tab {#content-tab}

-From the **Content** tab, you can define and personalize: the content of the notification and the style of the **Close** button.
+From the **Content** tab, you can define and personalize the content of the notification and the style of the **Close** button.
 You can also add a media to your In-app notification, and add action buttons from this tab.

 ### Close button {#close-button}

+>[!CONTEXTUALHELP]
+>id="ajo_campaigns_inapp_authoring_close"
+>title="Choose the Style of your Close button."
+>abstract="The close button section gives you options to select variations of the message close button and an option to upload a custom image."

 ![](assets/in_app_content_2.png)